California has two major laws directed at underage driving under the influence:

 California’s under-21 zero-tolerance law applies to all beverages containing alcohol–not just alcoholic drinks.
 Even medicines containing alcohol can subject a driver to charges under VC 23136.3

 VC 23136 also applies regardless of whether the driver’s driving was actually impaired by alcohol.
 An underage driver violates this law simply by having any measurable alcohol in his or her system.4

 1.1.
 Penalty for violation of Vehicle Code 23136 VC

 Violation of VC 23136 is not a crime.
 The only punishment for violating Vehicle Code 23136 is a mandatory suspension of the underage driver’s license.5

-The length of the suspension is one-year for a first violation of California’s zero tolerance law for underage driving and drinking.
+The length of the suspension is one year for the first violation of California’s zero-tolerance law for underage driving and drinking.
 6

 The driver’s license can be revoked for two or three years if the defendant has a history of violating California’s drunk driving laws.
 7